Abandoned (video game): Realtime Experience app and Abandoned: Prologue

-August 2021 – March 2022: Abandoned: Prologue

-In August 2021, Kahraman announced that the game would receive a "playable prologue", which would act as a backstory/introduction to the main Abandoned game.
+By August 2021, Abandoned's gameplay was changed from open world to "a linear story", which Kahraman claimed was done to maintain the game's high-quality graphics.
+He also announced that the game would receive a "playable prologue", which would act as a backstory/introduction to the main Abandoned game.
 Hasan intends to use the Prologue to fund the development of Abandoned upon its release.
-While initially plotted as a teaser, Hasan later clarified that Abandoned: Prologue was now completely separate from the final game.
+While initially plotted as a teaser, Hasan later clarified that the Prologue was now completely separate from the final game.

-On October 17, 2021, Blue Box released a statement on Twitter revealing they had been suffering increased levels of harassment, doxxing and death threats being directed towards Blue Box staff members online and in real life.
-While Blue Box did not specifically state a reason, the harassment has been attributed to the game's repeated delays and the Blue Box Conspiracy.
-"We are fully aware of the negative situation that we have created and we truly understand your frustration, But what we don't understand are the death threats."
-The company also said they would be taking legal action against people who were harassing the company online or in real life.

-March 2022 – present: Indefinite delay, asset leak and GameSpot investigation
+Indefinite delay and asset leak

 On March 31, 2022, Blue Box released a statement to Twitter announcing that Abandoned: Prologue had been delayed indefinitely, with Kahraman saying that it will come out whenever it is ready.
 Following this announcement, Blue Box Game Studios deleted a number of past tweets regarding future plans of Abandoned, leading to several publications to believe development on the game has stalled, or that it had been cancelled entirely.
 Kahraman denied these claims, and said it was due to the game's concept changing, though also stating that he regretted the decision to delete the tweets.
-On May 16, 2022, some of Abandoned's assets were leaked via Reddit, showing the game's concept had changed drastically from how it was originally characterized into a political thriller.
+In May 16, 2022, some of Abandoned's assets were leaked via Reddit, showing the game's concept had changed drastically from how it was originally characterized into a political thriller.

+Reception

+Although highly anticipated upon its initial announcement, the lack of substantive updates surrounding Abandoned's development have led to accusations that the game is vaporware.
+In October 2021, Blue Box staff members were reported to have received increased levels of harassment, doxxing and death threats towards them as a result of "The Blue Box Conspiracy".
+The game's troubled development has been compared to that of the now-defunct 2023 video game The Day Before.

+GameSpot investigation

 On June 3, 2022, GameSpot published an investigative report which accused Kahraman of "toxic" activities on a private chat room revolving around the game, in which he revealed scant development information but attempted a romantic advance on one of his artists, who later left the group, allowed a 12-year-old to insult other members with no consequences, and forced others to play Rainbow Six Siege with him.
 Leaked development assets also had a Silent Hill 5 logo on them, indicating that he sought to trick people into believing Abandoned was part of the Silent Hill series.
 Others close to Kahraman claimed that little to nothing of the game exists, with the game shifting genres numerous times, and that even the playable prologue was unlikely to be finished, making it largely a hoax.

-Abandoned troubled development was compared to that of the upcoming 2023 video game The Day Before.